-Meijer (pronounced "Meyer") is a giant of retailing in the Midwest.
+Meijer (pronounced "Meyer") is a retail giant in the Midwest.
 The company's huge combination grocery and general merchandise stores average 200,000 to 250,000 sq. ft. each (or about the size of four regular grocery stores) and stock about 120,000 items, including Meijer private-label products.
-Meijer operates some 200 locations; half are in Michigan, while the rest spread across four other nearby states.
+Meijer operates more than 200 locations; half are in Michigan, while the rest spread across four other nearby states.
 Customers can choose from 40-plus departments, including apparel, electronics, hardware, and toys.
 Most stores also sell gasoline, offer banking services, and have multiple in-store restaurants.
 Founder Hendrik Meijer opened his first store in 1934; the business is still family owned and run.

 In addition its large combination grocery and general merchandise stores, Meijer operates about 175 gas stations, a pair of car washes, and about a half a dozen smaller Meijer Grocery Express stores.

 .
 In response, the chain has added fresh produce and meat departments to improve its grocery offering.
 Some of that produce is purchased locally through the company's "Home Grown" initiative.
 In March 2013 the company acquired a local family-owned dairy in Holland, Michigan to supply milk to its stores in Michigan.
 Meijer plans to invest more than $8 million to expand the dairy plant, which it renamed Purple Cow Creamery (formerly Bareman's Dairy).